MenacingExiler/MenacingExiler/About.md

 *Here You can find clips and screenshots of my past and ongoing game developments.*

-About me

-- Developer working on designing, documenting and analysing games.
-- Content creator for VR.
-- Game Developer specializing on Unity and Unreal Engine since 2021.
-- Programmer on C# and C++ since 2021.

 ## Contents
   * Latest development
   * Past development